Boxing career of Muhammad Ali: Chamberlain challenge and Ellis fight

 In 1971, basketball star Wilt Chamberlain challenged Ali to a fight, and a bout was scheduled for July 26.
 Although the seven-foot-two-inch tall Chamberlain had formidable physical advantages over Ali— weighing 60 pounds more and able to reach 14 inches further —Ali was able to influence Chamberlain into calling off the bout by taunting him with calls of "Timber!" and "The tree will fall" during a shared interview.
 These statements of confidence unsettled his taller opponent, whom Los Angeles Lakers owner Jack Kent Cooke had offered a record-setting contract, conditional on Chamberlain agreeing to abandon what Cooke termed "this boxing foolishness," and he did exactly that.
 To replace Ali's opponent, promoter Bob Arum quickly booked a former sparring partner of Ali's, Jimmy Ellis, who was a childhood friend from Louisville, Kentucky, to fight him.

-Fights against Quarry, Patterson, Foster and Norton
+Fights against Quarry, Bugner, Patterson, Foster and Norton

 After the loss to Frazier, Ali fought Jerry Quarry, had a second bout with Floyd Patterson and faced Bob Foster in 1972, winning a total of six fights that year.
+For two fights in 1973 between Joe Bugner and Ken Norton, Ali would wear a "People's Choice" robe which was given to him by Elvis Presley.
 In 1973, Ken Norton broke Ali's jaw while giving him the second loss of his career.
 After initially considering retirement, Ali won a controversial decision against Norton in their second bout.
 This led to a rematch with Joe Frazier at Madison Square Garden on January 28, 1974; Frazier had recently lost his title to George Foreman.